jevko/writing/draft-2023-01-14-jevko-vs-yaml.md

 * in lists, all subtrees have empty prefixes, i.e. nested values have no text before opening brackets,
 * whereas in dictionaries, all subtrees have non-empty prefixes; we shall interpret those prefixes as dictionary keys;

+An arrangement where some subtrees have empty, and other non-empty prefixes we shall consider invalid in our interpretation.

+With these rules in hand, we can now transform our tree into the result we expect.

+To do that, we walk the tree from the top and we look to see if it has any subtrees.

+If not, then it's a primitive value, so we interpret it as a string, returning the text in the leaf of the tree.

+If yes, then we check the prefix of the first subtree.

+If the prefix is empty, then we interpret the tree as a list.
+The elements of the list will be the subtrees recursively transformed with the same algorithm.

+If the prefix is non-empty, then we interpret the tree as a dictionary.
+The keys of the dictionary will be the prefixes of the subtrees, the values will be the subtrees recursively transformed with the same algorithm.

+When interpreting a list, we will check that all remaining subtrees have empty prefixes.
+If we find a non-empty one, we error.

+When interpreting a dictionary we check that all remaining subtrees have non-empty prefixes.
+If we find an empty one, we error.
+We will consider duplicated keys invalid.

+Note that this algorithm disallows dictionaries which contain an empty key or keys with leading or trailing space.
+But for this example (as for most in practice) this is perfectly sufficient (even desirable).

+This (and previously mentioned) limitation can be removed by applying a more complex interpretation algorithm, but for this case what we described here is sufficient.

+We have transformed the tree into the value we wanted.

+All this thru a simple and predictable (even though my imperfect prosaic description may seem complicated) dumb algorithm, with full control over the process and no hellish YAML magic getting in our way.

 // TODO: describe .jevkodata